karenmartirosyan1/dockerfile/README.md

  This document introduces a solution for connecting to the Dind server from the Dind pod running as a Jenkins agent which is defined in the Jenkinsfile.
  # Components
  * ##  Dind server.
     For our case Dind server must listen on port 2375.
-Here are K8S Dind pod, pv, pvc and service examples defined in yaml.
+Here are K8S Dind pod, pv, pvc and service examples defined in ``yaml``.
  ``` yaml
   apiVersion: v1
   kind: Pod